pggPL/TransformerEngine/docs/features/low_precision_training/performance_considerations/performance_considerations.rst

       Total memory usage is ``2 MB (weight) + 1 MB (weight in FP8) + 2 MB (input) + 1 MB (input in FP8) + 2 MB (output) = 8 MB``.

-      **3. FP8 weights without master weights**
+      **3. FP8 training with model weights stored directly in low precision**

-      When master weights are not needed (e.g., inference), weights can be stored directly in FP8.
+      When model weights are stored directly in low precision, master weights are not needed.

       .. raw:: html